Mamie Phipps Clark: Doll study

-Phipps Clark's doll study was a continuation of the work she did for her master's thesis.
-It was inspired by Ruth and Gene Horowitz's work on “self-identification” in nursery school children.
-Her master's thesis spurred her husband's interests in the area and served as the basis of their later collaborative work on the racial preferences of Black children.
-She opted not to publish her thesis because she thought it was exploitative to publish with a professor.
-She reportedly told her husband that they would do it together.
+Phipps Clark's doll study expanded upon the research she conducted for her master's thesis.
+The thesis had been influenced by Ruth and Gene Horowitz's investigations into "self-identification" among nursery school children.
+Her thesis not only sparked her husband Kenneth Clark's interest in the topic but also laid foundation for their late collaborative studies on the racial preferences of Black children.
+Although the thesis contained significant findings, she chose not to publish it because she felt it would be exploitative to do so under a professor's name.
+Instead, she told Kenneth that they would publish the work together.

-The experiment played a key role as evidence in the court challenge that led to the Supreme Court's Brown v.
-Board of Education decision in 1954, by proving that segregation caused psychological harm to children.
-Mamie Phipps Clark had conducted the experiment with her husband, Kenneth, 14 years earlier.
-Findings from this study were the first social science research to be submitted as hard evidence in the Court's history.
+The doll experiment ultimately became a pivotal piece of evidence in the legal battle that culminated in the Supreme Court's 1954 Brown v.
+Board of Education decision, demonstrating that segregation inflicted psychological harm on children.
+Mamie Phipps Clark and Kenneth Clark had originally conducted the study fourteen years earlier.
+Its results became the first social science research ever presented as hard evidence in the Court's history.

 The study used four dolls identical in all ways except color.
 It was administered to children ages 3–7, asking questions to identify racial perception and preference.
 The following questions were asked:

-The experiment revealed a preference for the white doll for all of the questions and attributed positive attributes to the white dolls.
-The Clarks concluded that "prejudice, discrimination and segregation" caused black children to develop a sense of inferiority and self-hatred.
-Phipps Clark concluded, “If society says it is better to be White not only White people but Negroes come to believe it.
-And a child may try to escape the trap of inferiority by denying the fact of his own race.”
-The original experiment led the way to other experiments conducted by Phipps Clark and her husband.
-Phipps Clark interviewed three hundred children from different parts of the county where schools were segregated and found the same results.
+The experiment showed that children consistently preferred the white doll across all questions and assigned positive characteristics to it.
+From these results, the Clarks concluded that prejudice, discrimination, and segregation caused Black children to internalize feelings of inferiority and self-hatred.
+Phipps Clark further explained that "if society says it is better to be White, not only White people but Negroes come to believe it," nothing that a child may attempt to escape this imposed sense of inferiority by denying their own race."
+The original study paved the way for later experiments conducted jointly by Phipps Clark and her husband.
+In an expanded investigation, she interviewed three hundred children from segregated school districts across the country and found the same patterns of preferences.

-As part of the doll experiment, Phipps Clark also gave the children outlines of a boy and a girl and told them to color the outlines the same color as themselves.
-Many of the black children colored themselves white or yellow.
+As an additional component of the doll study, Phipps Clark provided children with outline drawings of a boy and a girl and instructed them to color the figures to match their own skin tone.
+Many Black children colored the figures white or yellow.

-The conclusion of the doll tests and the segregation tests demonstrated that segregation in schools affect children negatively.
-The study used identical dolls; the only difference was the skin tone of the doll.
+The results of both the doll tests and the broader segregation-related studies demonstrated that school segregation had harmful effects on children.
+The study's methodology used dolls that were identical in every aspect except for skin color.